haimbilia/BuyHub/readme.txt

     => 063450 - Buyer UI: "Unexpected token" error is showing when clicking on the "View Items" button on the Wishlist page and the Wishlist's cards size is not the same.
-    => 063393 - Seller: JSON error is showing while adding sub-user trying to buy the subscription => 063392 - Admin UI: Sub-Users are showing while adding the transaction at the admin's end
+    => 063393 - Seller: JSON error is showing while adding sub-user trying to buy the subscription => 063392 - Admin UI: Sub-Users are showing while adding the transaction at the admin's end => 063284 - Affiliate UI: Home Page > Search: The background screen moves/dragged along when the user clicks on the dropdown icon on the popup screen
+    => 063272 - Affiliate UI: Home page: Search is not working.
+    => 063312 - Advertiser UI: Home page: Search is not working.
+    => 063313 - Advertiser UI: Home page: Search: The background screen moves/dragged along when the user clicks on the dropdown icon on the popup screen.

 UAT points: